 Our rate negotiation process begins when you submit an indirect cost rate proposal with supporting documentation, including your audited financial statements.

 Guidance for preparing your indirect cost proposals or cost allocation plans differs depending on the organization type.
-Click on one of the three organization type links in the subnavigation box (above left) for guidance and tools for your organization type.
+Click on one of the 'Related Links' below for guidance and tools for your organization type.

 The indirect cost proposal or cost allocation plan is due annually and must be submitted within six months following fiscal year closeout.
 Some examples: